thomasabishop/systems-obscure/src/posts/activity-log-backend.md

 To access the data remotely, I needed to store it in a database and be able to regularly export the time entries from my machine to the remote DB.

-I created a simple AWS Lambda with two endpoints.
-A POST that receives data and adds it to the database and a GET that returns the entries for a specified time period.
+I created a simple AWS Lambda with a few endpoints:

+- A POST that receives data and adds it to the database.
+- A GET at `/count` that returns a count of the entries for each day for the last twelve months
+- A GET at `/month` that returns the entries for the last month
+- A GET at `/day` that returns the entries for the specified single date

+The idea is that the frontend will first present all the entries for the current month in a table.
+Along with this there will be histogram similar to GitHub's commit graph that will present a colour coded representation of the amount of activity for each day in the last year.
+When the user clicks on a day, a request is made for the entries for that day.
+That way I don't have to load all the entries into memory at once.

 In development, I used MySQL but it turns out that production SQL databases are prohibitively expensive on AWS.
 This figures as MySQL requires a permanently